 Magento 2.4 version comes with various features and improvements to make your e-commerce experience better in every aspect.
 To prevent unauthorized access to your data, anyone who attempts to sign in to the Admin of your Magento installation must complete a second step to verify their identity.
 With Magento Two-Factor Authentication (2FA) in the Magento 2.4 version, your security is well protected since it requires two-step authentication to access the Magento Admin UI from all devices.

 Today, we will help you understand these fascinating terms.
-Also, there will be a solution to Magento Two-Factor Authentication requirement for Admin login.
+Also, there will be a solution to the Magento 2FA Authentication requirement for Admin login.
 Read on to find out!

 Overview of Magento 2.4